ScriptedBits/Emulator-Auto-downloads/README.md

 Duckstation
 Vita3k

-As of release .1 most downloads are working.
-Some do give PS errors.
-Those are being worked on for future releases.
 If you don't see an emulator that you would like to see added please leave a comment.

 Thank you for checking out the project!
 I hope it makes your retro gaming experience even better.